replete/biscuitman/README.md

 #### [View demo](https://replete.github.io/biscuitman)

-100kB+ seemed too heavy for a cookie popup so I wrote this.
-It's around 4kB gz/br, including CSS.
-It's designed to be as small as possible with an adequate featureset for basic website cookie consent.
+100kB+ seemed too heavy for a cookie popup so I wrote this, it's around 4kB compressed including CSS, designed to be as small as possible and versatile enough for basic website 'cookie' consent management.

 - Stores consent in `localStorage`, exposes in `window.Consent` and through custom events fired on `document`
 - Handles consent granulated by custom sections (e.g. essential, performance, analytics...)